binury/WebFishingCove/Plugins.md

 - If the plugin is not loaded, check the CoveServer log for errors.

 # Creating Plugins

+The repo for a template plugin can be found here: [CovePluginTemplate](https://github.com/DrMeepso/TemplateCovePlugin)

 - Make sure you have dotnet 8.0 installed.
 (Cove uses .net 8!)
 - Create a new class library project in your IDE of choice.
 - Add a reference to the `Cove.dll` file, this can be found in the CoveServer directory.